mcneel/developer.rhino3d.com/_guide_topics/yak/yak-cli-reference.md

 layout: toc-guide-page
 ---

-The Yak console application is included in the Rhinoceros 6 System folder.
-On Windows this is normally this is located in `C:\Program Files\Rhino 6\System` folder.
+The Yak command line tool is included with Rhino 6.
+On Windows the tool is located at `C:\Program Files\Rhino 6\System\yak.exe`.

 ## Build